Welcome BackWelcome Back

 Points per purchase

-Works well for: Full-service restaurants, dinner spots, delivery-focused operations.
+Works well for: full-service restaurants, dinner spots, delivery-focused operations.

 Visit-based (stamp card)